 |Average Furnace Cost||$2,150 – $5,900||$2.17|

-Expect to pay $800–$1,500 to install your furnace.
+A new furnace costs between $800 and $1,500 for professional installation.
 It should be done in one day and is usually carried out by two technicians.
-Obviously, it will cost more if you have additional work to do to get it up and running.
+It will cost more if you have additional work to do to get it up and running.

 Craftsman’s 2018 guide says US average installation prices are as follows for a gas-fired forced air furnace: